-Sanshoku don is a colourful and tasty dish made with seasoned "Soboro" Chicken, scrambled egg and spinach served on top of a bowl of hot and fluffy Japanese rice.
+Sanshoku don is a colourful and tasty dish made with seasoned Japanese "soboro" chicken, scrambled eggs and blanched spinach served on top of a bowl of hot and fluffy Japanese rice.
 It's tasty, filling and perfect for dinner and lunchboxes!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 So the name of this dish is a bit of a mouthful, but "sanshoku" (三色) simply means "three colours" and represents the 3 main ingredients to top this dish.

 Even though 3 colours commonly refer to these ingredients, the ingredients can vary by region and family.
 Some people use salmon (pink) instead of chicken, or even make it 4 colours!
 I added pickled ginger to give my dish an extra pop of colour and flavour, but this is optional.

 Soboro (そぼろ) is the Japanese word for ground meat or fish that has been seasoned and fried.
 It doesn't only have to be chicken.
 Soboro is most commonly served on rice.

 My soboro chicken is seasoned with the following:

 If you don't have sake, you can substitute it for dry sherry or white wine.